Near-axis quasi-isodynamic database: General statistical and physical features of the QI database

 \subsubsection{Statistics of $\epsilon_\mathrm{eff}^\mathrm{edge}$}

 With the theoretical grounds laid, we consider the statistics of $\epsilon_\mathrm{eff}^\mathrm{edge}$.
-Following the trend of previous features, the effective ripple of the bulk of the configurations becomes poorer the larger the number of field periods.
+Aligning with the trends of previous features, the effective ripple of the bulk of the configurations becomes poorer the larger the number of field periods.
 In fact, the value of the population median is not far from the natural $\sim N^{8/3}$ scaling, making the bulk of the configurations have a forbiddingly large value of $\epsilon_\mathrm{eff}^\mathrm{edge}$.\footnote{By natural scaling we mean the result of the second order field being $B_2\sim N^2$, and thus $\epsilon_\mathrm{eff}\sim(N^2)^{2\times 2/3}\sim N^{8/3}$.
 From the median of the data it is hard to distinguish a precise scaling though, and nearby powers could be equally reasonable.}

 Unlike the bulk of the population, though, the best configurations (lowest values of $\epsilon_\mathrm{eff}^\mathrm{edge}$) do not exhibit such a strong deterioration with $N$.
-One is able to find configurations with values well below a percent at all $N$, with the best candidate corresponding to $N=2$.
+One is able to find configurations with values of ripple well below a percent for all $N$, with the best candidate corresponding to $N=2$.
 Depictions of the best performing configurations are shown in Figure~\ref{fig:eps_eff_field_period}b.
 This stark difference between the bulk of the population and the extremes can be attributed to the necessity to carefully balance the different geometric elements of the field to achieve an omnigenous form of $|\mathbf{B}|$, as we have discussed.
 If such balance is not struck, then the mismatch will grow by an amount directly related to the magnitude of any of the ingredients involved, in this case the $N^2$ of the second order field.
-Despite this overall scaling, it should remain possible to strike a balance, making low effective ripple configurations possible at every $N$.
 Because of the need to strike such a balance, and the restricted forms used for the different inputs of the problem ($\kappa$ $\tau$, $\rho$, {\it etc}), it is likely that configurations exist beyond the database which achieve lower $\epsilon_\mathrm{eff}$.
 Optimisation within a larger input-feature near-axis space is left for future work.